KalindiFonda/shopping-list/README.md

 ## Process
 At first, I mostly followed [this resource on setting up a Flask App app with Google Cloud Appengine](https://cloud.google.com/appengine/docs/standard/python3/building-app/).
-And then I was tackling task by task.
+After that I looked at my feature to do list and tackled the items one by one (with lots of googling).

 ## How to set up